mdwiltfong/ecommerce-backend/README.md

 This repo includes an `example.env` file that contains important environment variables for reference.
 Make sure to create a `.env` file and include all variables found in the `example.env` file, replacing the example values with those specific to your environment/needs.

 To easily populate your database with the requisite tables, `npm run create-db`.
 This will create tables in your database if they do not already exist.
 The configuration for this script can be found in the `setupDatabase.js` file located in the root of this project.
+In addition, you can run `npm run seed-db` from the root directory to seed the database.

 Once the app is running locally, you can access the API at `http://localhost:<your-port>`